G-Jeffreys/G-Jeffreys.github.io/_pages/about.md

 Let’s Connect
 ======
 I am always open to new opportunities and collaborations.
-Feel free to reach out to me at georgej@bu.edu or connect with me on [LinkedIn/Twitter/Other Social Media].
+Feel free to reach out to me at georgej@bu.edu or connect with me on LinkedIn.